Managing Vault Secrets

 Learn about vault secret versions, rotation states, and the impact of secret version limitation.

-Understanding vault secret versions and rotation states will help you track and manage secret contents to stay in compliance with any limits, rotation or other rules, or regulations.
+Understanding vault secret versions and rotation states helps you track and manage secret contents to stay in compliance with any limits, rotation or other rules, or regulations.

-For a basic definition of secret concepts, including secret versions and rotation states, see Key and Secret Management Concepts.
+To learn basic secret concepts, including secret versions and rotation states, see Key and Secret Management Concepts.
 For information about working with secret versions, see Managing Vault Secrets.

 Rotation States

 Secret versions can have more than one rotation state at a time.
-Where only one secret version exists, such as when you first create a secret, the secret version is automatically marked as both 'current' and the 'latest'.
-The 'latest' version of a secret contains the secret contents that were last uploaded to the vault, in case you want to keep track of that.
+When only one secret version exists, such as when you first create a secret, the secret version is automatically marked as both current and latest.
+The latest version of a secret contains the secret contents that were last uploaded to the vault.
+If you need to find which secret version has secret material most recently uploaded, you can use the "latest" status to do this.

-When you rotate a secret to upload new secret contents, you can mark it as 'pending'.
-Marking a secret version's rotation state as 'pending' lets you upload the secret contents to the vault without immediately putting them into active use.
-You can continue using the 'current' secret version until you're ready to promote a pending secret version to 'current' status.
+When upload new secret contents for secret rotation, you can mark the secret version as pending.
+This lets you upload the secret material to the vault without immediately putting it into active use.
+You can continue using the current secret version until you're ready to promote a pending secret version to current status.
 This typically happens after you have rotated credentials on the target resource or service first.
-You don't want to unexpectedly change a secret version.
-Changing what secret version is current prevents the application that needs it from retrieving the expected secret version from the vault.
+Note that you need to consider the effects of the secret rotation on applications and resources that rely on the secret.
+Changing which secret version is current could prevent an application or resource that needs it from retrieving the expected secret version from the vault.

 As long as a secret version hasn't been deleted, you can update the secret to use that past secret version.
-When you update the secret, the secret version number you choose gets marked as 'current.'
-This has the same effect as promoting a secret version to 'current.'
+When you update the secret, the secret version number you select gets marked as current.
+This has the same effect as promoting a secret version to current.

-You can only delete secret versions that have been marked as 'deprecated.'
-A deprecated secret version is one that's not marked as 'current,' 'pending,' or 'previous.'
-This helps to prevent circumstances where you might delete a secret version that you need later (for example, when restoring a database you backed up previously).
-A secret version that's marked as anything other than 'deprecated' can be marked as 'current' to return it to active use.
+You can only delete secret versions that have been marked as deprecated.
+A deprecated secret version is one that's not marked as current, pending, or previous.
+This helps to prevent circumstances where you might delete a secret version that you need later (for example, when restoring a database you backed up before).
+A secret version that's marked as anything other than deprecated can be marked as current to return it to active use.

 Version Limitation